isocroft/runn/README.md

 This library does 3 things well:

-1. It abstracts over promises in a way that makes error handling with `.catch(...)` less verbose and compact.
+1. It abstracts over promises in a way that makes error handling with `.catch(...)` less verbose and more compact.
-2. It modifies the error `.stack` property such that it chains all errors than occured deep in the  call chain with a parent context error instance.
+2. It modifies the error stacktrace (`.stack` property) such that it chains all errors than occured deep in the  call chain with a parent context error instance.
-3. It removes the abstracts away the difference between _synchronous_ and _asynchronous_ functions.
+3. It removes or abstracts away the difference between _synchronous_ and _asynchronous_ functions.

 ## Example Code  (NodeJS)